In the United States of America, science and democracy were forged together from the start.

 The science of government

-America’s founders even used science to help them craft a strong system of democratic governance.
+The founders of the United States even used science to help them craft a strong system of democratic governance.

 John Adams, for instance, spoke of the “science of government.”
 In a debate with Benjamin Franklin in 1776, Adams invoked the principle of mechanical equilibrium to argue on behalf of his conception for our government’s system of checks and balances—designed, at least in part, to ensure policies based on verified, trustworthy evidence.